hannahilea/hannahilea.github.io/blog/birdnet-setup/src.md

 Why do we do this?
 In the previous task we chose the "Lite" operating system for our Pi, which means we configured the Pi to run in "headless" mode---i.e., without a dedicated monitor, keyboard, or mouse.
 To interact with the Pi in the absence of those peripherals, we connect to it remotely over a wireless network, using a communication protocol called the [Secure Shell Protocol (SSH)](https://en.wikipedia.org/wiki/Secure_Shell).

-Once your Pi is powered on, **as long as your personal computer is on the same Wi-Fi network you configured the Pi to connect to** you'll be able to SSH onto it from your personal computer.
+Once your Pi is powered on, **as long as your personal computer is on the same Wi-Fi network you configured the Pi to connect to**, you'll be able to SSH onto it from your personal computer.
 (I've put that bit in bold because it is mission critical!)

 > *When a step says "run", that means to type or copy the given text into the terminal and then hit the `Enter` or `Return` key.*